obscurerev/FNF-Mods-Web-Install/README.md

 Friday Night Funkin': https://w8.snokido.com/games/html5/friday-night-funkin/0281/index.html

-(This will be updated accordingly when Snokido adds a new mod to their roster of mods)
+(This will be updated accordingly when Snokido adds a new mod to their roster)

 Replace "0281" in the link above with the corresponding text below to play the listed mod in full screen: